 I will admit that because I cannot always trust my source when looking for meat when eating out, I will often go vegetarian when I’m outside my home or not in a trusted restaurant.
 When travelling, I bring along hemp seeds, which are high in fiber, Omega 3’s, and protein, and work great on a salad.
 There are many great plant-based sources of protein!

 Fill up on veggies when you’re eating out.
 Fresh, organic vegetables are obviously best.

 Ask for your portion of veggies steamed or raw, and be sure to specify that your serving has not been marinated or pre-soaked in unspecified sauces in order to avoid unnecessary sugar and trans fat intake.
 Always ask your server for a double serving of steamed or raw vegetables instead of the regular portion of starch that restaurants typically tend to serve their patrons.
 This way, your body will be full on nutrient dense foods that will leave you feeling energized, instead of heavy or lethargic.
 When ordering up your veggies in a conventional restaurant, avoid the pesticide-loaded Dirty Dozen.
-If you know that your restaurant is not organic, you are safer chose veggies that belong to The Clean 15 according to EWG’s Shopper’s Guide to Pesticides (The numbers fluctuate every year with up-to-date reporting, but below is your guide).
+If you know that your restaurant is not organic, you are safer chose veggies that belong to The Clean 15 according to EWG’s Shopper’s Guide to Pesticides (The numbers fluctuate every year with up-to-date reporting, but below is a general guide).